MTR Metro Cammell EMU (DC): Disneyland Resort line stock

 When the Disneyland Resort line opened in 2005, some second-hand M-Train units originally built in the early-1990s were refurbished and assigned to the line.
 The MTR designed a new driverless train and produced it by refitting existing M-Trains for the line which is designed with a Disney theme in mind.
 Statues of well-known Disney characters are included inside of the trains, such as Mickey Mouse and Donald Duck.
+The windows and handgrips are shaped like Mickey's head.

 Units A/C274, A/C281, A/C284, A/C289, A/C291 and B/C490 of M-Train have been assigned to the Disneyland Resort line and completely refurbished into new trains.
 There are major differences on the Disneyland Resort line trains compared to the main line trains.